 If your Mini doesn’t eat for more than 24 hours, you could be facing the health crisis of hyperlipemia, also known as fatty liver disease.

 Minis are naturally at greater risk for this disorder in which high amounts of fat rapidly accumulate inside the liver cells, interfering with normal function.
 Unless quickly treated, this can lead to liver failure or rupture and death.

-Seek immediate veterinary attention if your Mini has declining appetite, lethargy or weakness.
+Seek immediate veterinary care if your Miniature Horse has declining appetite, lethargy or weakness.
 The disease soon progresses to incoordination, abdominal pain, tremors, diarrhea, jaundiced coloration, seizure, and head pressing.
 The animal will die if untreated, and if treatment is delayed, mortality rate can be as high as 70 percent.

 When hyperlipemia is suspected, a veterinarian can confirm it with a blood test.
 If the test is positive, your vet will typically administer intravenous glucose, nutritional support and insulin therapy.
 Prognosis is good for full recovery if the problem is caught in the early stages.